 - Give the customer a reason to want to come daily.

 - Focus maniacally on meaningful information & functions.

 - Ignore the backend, Matt‘s capabilities, and what’s possible for launch vs. the future.
 (Matt is someone I’ve worked with for many years.
 He’s a great front-end engineer.
 Love him.
-But reminders like ‘ignore the backend’ and ‘ignore Matts abilities’ can be important during the super early design stages so you don’t box yourself out of potential solutions.)
+But reminders like ‘ignore the backend’ and ‘ignore Matts abilities’ can be vital during the super early design stages, so you don’t box yourself out of potential solutions.)